Food Corner

 Is this a traditional Sri Lankan snack?

 As you know I try to find the shortcut for many recipes.
-It is same with these rice balls too.
+It is the same with these rice balls too.

 What I don’t do when making rice balls (Difference from traditional bath Aggala recipe)